vbrozik/PolicyCleanUp/README.md

-# Note about this clone of the repository
+# Note about this fork of the repository
 This fork was created to clean the code up.
 Because of lack of interest it will be archived soon and later probably deleted.

 # PolicyCleanUp